hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 Actually using additional nodes is not as straightforward as merely asking for multiple nodes when submitting your job.
 The resources on these additional nodes often need to discovered, managed, and synchronized.
 This introduces complexities in distributing work effectively across the nodes.
 Luckily, there exist some libraries that do this for you.

-Using the resources of multiple nodes is often done using an [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) library.
+Using the resources of multiple nodes is often done using a [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) library.
 MPI allows nodes to communicate and coordinate, but it also introduces additional complexity.

 An example of how you can make beneficial use of multiple nodes can be found [here](multi_core_jobs.md#parallel-computing-with-mpi).